 - Building bridges through the learning paradigm: Cultivating citizenship in higher education.
 (2007).
 New Hampshire Journal of Education.
 X Spring, 15-17.

 - Philosophical leisure as recuperative praxis: Texturing human communication.
 (2006).
 World Leisure Journal, 48(1), 13-23

 - Leisure and the Other: Philosophy and Communication Ethics.
-(2013, forthcoming).
+(2014).
 In The Philosophy of Communication Ethics (Eds.).
 Ronald C. Arnett and Pat Arneson.
 Madison, NJ: Fairleigh Dickinson University Press.

 - Women and leisure: Communicative leaders for the twenty-first century.
 (2011).
 In Elesha Ruminski and Annette Holba (Eds.).
 Communicative understandings of women’s leadership development: Fromceilings of glass to labyrinth paths. pp. 195-208.
 Baltimore, MD: Lexington Books.